microsoft/nn-Meter/docs/quick_start.md

 ## nn-Meter Installation

 Currently, nn-Meter has been tested on Linux and Windows system.
-Windows 10, Ubuntu 16.04, 20.04 and Ubuntu latest (TODO: check the Ubuntu latest version) with python 3.6.10 are tested and supported.
+Windows 10, Ubuntu 16.04 and 20.04 with python 3.6.10 are tested and supported.
 Please first install `python3` before nn-Meter installation.

 To install the latest version of nn-Meter, you should install the package through source code.
 First git clone nn-Meter package to local:
 ```Bash